openminted/alvis-docker/guidelines.md

 ```

 {% blurb style='tip', title='Important notice' %}
-Defining a plan requires you to know Alvis and its components.
-However, most of the time you will re-use existing plans that are created by the Alvis developers.
-{% endblurb %}

 Note that, what interests us here is using Alvis plans to make the Alvis modules compatible with OpenMinTeD.
 Plans are used in a general way to define complexe modules and workflows.
 A more complete presentation on how to write a plan is available [here](https://github.com/Bibliome/alvisnlp/wiki/Writing-plans).
+{% endblurb %}

+Defining a plan requires you to know Alvis and its components.
+However, most of the time you will be re-using existing plans that are created by the Alvis developers.

 ## Preparing the component description